royedmund/dnd-1/README.md

  I have been able to partially port it to TRS-80 TRSDOS BASIC on my Z80 system as I have been unable to determine what version of BASIC the original software was running on.
  Any suggestions about how I should proceed would be welcome?

-STILL TO DO ON MY CURRENT BBC PORT - FILE I/O (CURRENTLY EMBEDDING THE EXTERNAL DATA IN PORTED CODE)
+STILL TO DO ON MY CURRENT TRS-80 PORT - FILE I/O (CURRENTLY EMBEDDING THE EXTERNAL DATA IN PORTED CODE)

-**** UPDATE 25-04-2021  ****
-NOW PORTING TO BASIC-PLUS RSTS/E WITH FILE I/O FOR DATA AND SAVING/LOADING GAME

 COMMANDS